The consistency strength of determinacy when all sets are universally Baire: Proving that it works

 Using the previous subclaim we can argue as in the proof of Lemma \ref{lem:genctblycompleteextenderscertified} to obtain that $\bar F$ is certified via a tail of $\dbar\Sigma_j$.
-By elementarity of $\sigma$, this contradicts our assumption that $F$ is not certified via a tail of $\Sigma_j$.
+By elementarity and an argument as in Case \ref{case:allfullybackgrdd} we can obtain that $F$ is certified via the same tail strategy of $\Sigma_j$ that certifies $E$.

 \begin{case} The iteration from $\bar\cM$ to $\cM^*$ uses in addition to fully backgrounded extenders finitely many extenders that are not fully backgrounded. \end{case}